sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 You can save an existing collection of tests as a playlist by choosing Save Selected as Playlist.

-**Important**  When using an official playlist, you must use the version of the playlist that matches the version of the kit you are using.
+>[!IMPORTANT]   When using an official playlist, you must use the version of the playlist that matches the version of the kit you are using.
 For example, if using version 1607 of the HLK, you must also use version 1607 of the playlist.

+>[!NOTE]
-**Note**  ARM64 Desktop testing: During product development there will be two playlists, one for tests that run in **Native mode** and one for test that run in **Emulated x86** mode.
+> ARM64 Desktop testing: During product development there will be two playlists, one for tests that run in **Native mode** and one for test that run in **Emulated x86** mode.
 Ensure that the appropriate playlist is being applied to the project that has client which match the mode intended for testing.